Joseph-Thomas Duhamel

 Born in Contrecœur, Lower Canada, he was educated at St. Joseph's College, Ottawa, and ordained in 1863.
 He became Bishop of Ottawa in 1874 and Archbishop of Ottawa in 1886.
 In 1887, he became metropolitan of the ecclesiastical province of Ottawa.
 He was chancellor of the University of Ottawa.

+Two municipalities in Quebec, Duhamel and Duhamel-Ouest, as well as one in Alberta Duhamel, Alberta are named after him.